vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 # Wallet
 A Vega wallet is required to prepare and submit transaction on Vega  (place, cancel, orders etc).
 See the [wallet docs](https://docs.vega.xyz/docs/mainnet/concepts/vega-wallet) for more on how "crypto" wallets work.

 A wallet can contain many public/private key pairs.
-The public part of each key pair is known the [Party](https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0017-PART-party.md) sometimes just referred to as a key or public key.
-The primary job of a wallet app is to [authenticate a user's actions](https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0022-AUTH-auth.md).
+The public part of each key pair is known the [Party](../protocol/0017-PART-party.md) sometimes just referred to as a key or public key.
+The primary job(s) of a wallet app is to [sign/encrypt transaction](../protocol/0022-AUTH-auth.md) so the network can be sure they were sent by the party, and to broadcast these transactions to the a node on the network.

 ## Get wallet
 When on the wallet page of Vega.xyz, I...